MZMMSEC/AIGFD_BLO/README.md

-# [ICCV'25] Bi-Level Optimization for Self-Supervised AI-Generated Face Detection
+# [ICCV'25 Highlight] Bi-Level Optimization for Self-Supervised AI-Generated Face Detection

 This repository contains the official PyTorch implementation of the paper **"[Bi-Level Optimization for Self-Supervised AI-Generated Face Detection]()"** by Mian Zou, Nan Zhong, Baosheng Yu, Yibing Zhan, and Kede Ma.